The outdoors as a classroom FAQs

 One of our fundamental beliefs at UWC-USA is that every student is capable of more than they think they are.
 We encourage students to find activities that match — and challenge — their skill level.
 More importantly we provide extensive training to help students learn the basics of campcraft and wilderness survival.
 We know that being challenged by the outdoors and being a little uncomfortable creates great learning opportunities provided students have the necessary support and encouragement.

 UWC-USA’s Wilderness leadership encourages UWC alumni and other adults to volunteer or work with our students.
 For 2019 we are pleased to announce fellowships ideal for recent alumni or those starting out in the outdoor education field.
-Interested candidates should complete the 2019 Wilderness Fellow Application.
+Interested candidates should complete the 2022 Wilderness Fellow- Call for Applicants.

 In New Mexico and Arizona, UWC-USA is operating under 10-year special use permits with the Santa Fe National Forest, Carson National Forest, and Apache-Sitgreaves National Forest.
 These permits allow access to remote wilderness areas and provide an excellent setting for teaching navigation, decision making, and leadership.
 UWC-USA is an equal opportunity provider and complies with the Federal Government’s requirements for Civil Rights laws.